v-vedantha/ReceiptParsing/README.md

 2) Use receipt information to predict what ingredients I will need, and when I will need them

 Next steps:
+*Add ingredients that are bough regularly to the pantry list of possible ingredients.
+Max's reasoning says NO to this.
+Instead we can search for a better master list.
-*Add ingredients that are bough regularly to the pantry list of possible ingredients *Remove ingredients which do not fit our suggestion model *Use fb/inverse cooking to better adjust pantry stores depending on what you cook
+*Remove ingredients which do not fit our suggestion model *Use fb/inverse cooking to better adjust pantry stores depending on what you cook